 Stay strong, guys

 Singapore is now pouring more money into supporting us than it did during the financial crisis of 2009.
 However, Singapore won’t be able to isolate itself from the global economic downturn.
-The hard times are coming.
+Tough times are here.

 But who knows, maybe the COVID-19 problem is an opportunity in disguise.
-Digitised businesses that provide services remotely will be the most comfortable during the global lockdown.
+Digitised businesses with online services will be the most comfortable during the global lockdown.
 It looks like now more traditional companies have an incentive to evolve and catch up.

-And for now, let us stay active and support each other, both as companies and as people.
-Take care!
+And for now, let us try to stay active and support each other, both as companies and as people.